ispysoftware/AzureScaler/README.md

 # AzureScaler
-Azure function to detect and auto scale cosmos DB and signalr servers according to load.
+Azure function to detect and auto scale cosmos DB and signalr servers according to load on an Azure subscription

 Create a local.settings.json file containing the following